aribamin/MongoMessenger/README.md

 We did not utilize any AI tools for this project.

 # Collaborations
-Names of anyone you have collaborated with (as much as it is allowed within the course policy) or a line saying that you did not collaborate with anyone else.
 We declare that we did not collaborate with anyone else.